 New Features: Enable Lock Hidden Photos Album on Mac and iPhone.

 How to Hide Photos from iPhone Camera Roll

-Apple’s latest iOS provides the easiest way to hide your photos from iPhone’s camera roll, without using any third-party application.
+Apple’s latest iOS provides a simple way to hide photos from the iPhone’s camera roll without using third-party apps.

 Moreover, you can select multiple photos right from the share screen.